-Based on the presented achievable rates for the fronthaul and access channels, we now derive the end-to-end achievable rate of the system.
-Based on the adopted system model in \sref{sec:systemmodel}, the end-to-end achievable rate of UE $k$ can be defined as the minimum of the fronthaul and the access channel rates, which can be expressed as
+Based on the presented the transmission schedule and achievable rates for the fronthaul and access channels, we now derive the end-to-end achievable rate of the system.
+With the adopted system model in \sref{sec:systemmodel} and the schedule given in \sref{sec:schedule}, the access channel rate of UE $k$ during the payload transmission frame can be written as $\frac{D-1}{D} B^{\mathrm{ac}} R^{\mathrm{ac}}_k$, and the fronthaul rate of UE $k$ can be written as $\frac{D-1}{D} t_k B^{\mathrm{fh}} R^{\mathrm{fh}}_k$.
+As the AP operation is essentially a relaying operation between the fronthaul and access channels, the minimum of these rates provides the end-to-end achievable rate\footnote{This objective is commonly adopted in the relay data rate optimization (e.g., \cite{ikhlef2012max}).}.
+By dropping $\frac{D-1}{D}$ as $D \rightarrow \infty$, we express end-to-end rate of UE $k$ by

-where the end-to-end channel rate accounts for the fronthaul and access bandwidths (noting that the fronthaul bandwidth in our mmWave-based fronthaul is expected to be much larger than the bandwidth of the sub-6GHz access channel).
+Note that the end-to-end channel rate accounts for the fronthaul and access bandwidths, which could be significant since the fronthaul bandwidth in our mmWave-based fronthaul is expected to be much larger than the bandwidth of the sub-6GHz access channel.
 Now, to optimize the end-to-end rate, we adopt the following formulation of the joint max-min fair rate optimization problem

 which aims to jointly optimize the AP groups, the fronthaul beamforming vectors, the fronthaul time allocation for different groups, and the access channel power coefficients.
 The problem is non-convex and challenging, especially due to the AP grouping and the fronthaul analog-only beamforming.
 It is worth mentioning here that the AP grouping and analog beamforming can be optimally designed via an exhaustive over all the possible groups and candidate beam codewords, but this will require prohibitive complexity.
 To reduce this complexity, we propose an iterative sub-optimal solution in the following section.